Before you enroll in an online materials engineering program, you need to consider various factors to know if it is the best option.

 Read on to find out more about online materials engineering degrees.

 Arizona State University’s Ira A. Fulton School of Engineering offers an online master of science program in materials science and engineering.
 The online format provides flexibility for working professionals.

-To apply, applicants must have a bachelor's or master's degree in any field from a regionally accredited institution, an undergraduate GPA of 3.0, a completed graduate admission application, official transcripts, and proof of English language proficiency.
+To apply, applicants must have a bachelor's or master's degree in any field from a regionally accredited institution, a completed graduate admission application along with the application fee, official transcripts, and proof of English language proficiency for applicants whose native language is not English.
 GRE test scores are required for students whose undergraduate degree is not from an ABET-accredited program.